aimms/documentation/pro-release-notes.rst

 **Resolved Issues**

-   - Cloud: Fixed an issue introduced in AIMMS PRO 2.44.3.1 where the text inside map widget displayed in various languages instead of english.
+   - Cloud: Fixed an issue introduced in AIMMS PRO 2.44.3.1 where the text inside map widget displayed in various languages instead of English.

 AIMMS PRO 2.45.2 Release
 ------------------------